Skip to content

 handle.unregister()

-Commands can have static children, creating a two-level hierarchy.
-In the palette, selecting a parent drills down into its children.
+Commands can have static children, forming a two-level hierarchy.
+Selecting a parent in the palette drills into its children.

 ts